-Historian, author and TV presenter Lucy Worsley delves into the detail of Queen Victoria's life in this major new biography published to celebrate the 200th anniversary of her birth.
+Historian, author and TV presenter Lucy Worsley delves into the detail of Queen Victoria's life in this major new biography.

-By looking at the detail of twenty-four days of her life, through diaries, letters and more, we can see Victoria up close and personal.
-Examining her face-to-face, as she lived hour to hour, allows us to see, and to celebrate, the contradictions at the heart of British history's most recognisable woman.
+By looking in detail at twenty-four days of her life, through diaries, letters and more, we meet Queen Victoria up-close and personal.
+Living with her from hour to hour, we can see and celebrate the contradictions that make up British history's most recognisable woman.

 Such a brilliant idea!
 Drilling down into Victoria's diaries Worsley gives us Victoria in all her infinite variety - queen and mother, matriarch and minx...I loved it. - Daisy Goodwin, author, and creator of ITV's Victoria